sled-rs/sled-rs.github.io/introduction.md

     let value = db.generate_id()?.to_be_bytes();

     dbg!(
-        db.insert(key, value)?, // as in BTreeMap::insert
+        db.insert(key, &value)?, // as in BTreeMap::insert
         db.get(key)?,            // as in BTreeMap::get
         db.remove(key)?,         // as in BTreeMap::remove
     );

     Ok(())